RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Proposed RL+AHP method for mode selection

-In this section, using a two-level AHP, first we prioritize between different modes, i.e., LTE-A only (Mode 1), NR only (Mode 2) and D2D communication (Mode 3 and Mode 4), based on the QoS requirements of different application classes, i.e., eMBB, uRLLc and mMTC.
-The eMBB services require high throughput; uRLLc require ultra low latency and ultra high reliability; and the mMTC require low jitter.
-Among the access technologies, NR and D2D are more suitable for eMBB and mMTC due to high bandwidth availability as compared to LTE-A systems; LTE-A is more suitable for uRLLc for higher reliability because LTE-A links are less susceptible to dynamic obstacles as compared to NR; Moreover, handovers are also less frequent.
-To address the aforementioned trade-off, we employ a two-level AHP technique for mode selection.
-In the proposed AHP technique, the QoS requirements for different application classes have been represented using pairwise comparison matrices consisting of four criteria namely \emph{data rate}, \emph{latency}, \emph{reliability} and \emph{jitter} at level $0$.
-The priority values has been shown in Table \ref{priority}.
+The proposed method for mode selection has two key components: (a) two-level AHP to prioritize between different modes, i.e., LTE-A only (Mode 1), NR only (Mode 2) and D2D communications (Mode 3 and Mode 4), based on the QoS requirements of different application classes, i.e., eMBB, uRLLc and mMTC; and (b) a RL approach namely CAMAB which is responsible for finding the optimal combination of entries in the Level 0 PCM of the two-level AHP.
+The operation of the proposed method is shown in Flowchart format in Fig. \ref{Flowchart}.
+Therein, the dotted arrows represent the feedback from the environment and the wide arrows represent the actions on the environment.

+In the proposed AHP technique, the QoS requirements for different application classes have been represented using pairwise comparison matrices consisting of four criteria namely \emph{data rate}, \emph{latency}, \emph{reliability} and \emph{jitter} at {\bf Level $0$}.
+The priority values has been shown in Table S1.
 These values represent the priority of a criteria in a scale of $10$, where the priority is directly proportional to the values.
-These weight assignments to different criteria are done based on the requirement of the application as well as user preferences \cite{b2}.
-Next in level $1$, pairwise comparison is done between the modes for each criteria.
-Finally, the ranks are computed by combining the criteria weights from level $0$ and level $1$.
-In the next subsection, we first compute the priority for each mode accounting the prevailing QoS demand of application classes using AHP.
-Thereafter, we propose a mode selection algorithm which combines the static ranking computed by the AHP and the dynamic RSRP statistics from LTE-A, NR and relay devices.
+These weight assignments to different criteria are done based on the requirement of the application as well as user preferences \cite{b2} (shown in Table \ref{cr_weights}).
+Next in {\bf Level $1$}, pairwise comparisons are done between the modes for each criteria.
+Finally, the ranks are computed by combining the criteria weights from Level $0$ and Level $1$.

+On the other hand, the CAMAB's arms serve as the entries of the PCM matrix of the AHP and the reward reflects the impact of the input combination on QoS, which in turn assists in choosing better arms, i.e., combination of entries in successive rounds.

+In the next subsection, we first demonstrate the operation of AHP considering static weights in PCM.
+Thereafter, the operation of CAMAB is described in choosing the PCM weights dynamically based on environmental feedbacks.